-‘Positive Energy’, the 2015‘s debut album from elusive Berlin based Australian/German 4-piece DIÄT stuck with me since then to such an extent that it often comes to mind as a reference next to most prestigious names from the past.
+‘Positive Energy’, the 2015‘s debut album from elusive Berlin-based Australian/German four-piece DIÄT stuck with me since then to such an extent that it often comes to mind as a reference next to most prestigious names from the past.

 The band’s distinctive brand of visceral, dense and urgent post-punk, rooted in punk ethics and profoundly DIY, albeit with clear nods to 80’s UK bands like Killing Joke, PIL, The Mob, UK Decay, Crisis and Wire, was able to explore, with a strikingly modern approach and impressive strength and personality, the same intense, urgent and tension-filled dark energy of their forefathers, keeping the flame of classic post-punk alive.

-First preview “We” is a song about change, denial, regression.
+First preview “We” is a song about change, denial, and regression.

 Awakened by a mid-life slumber reveals a life of mindless routine and gestures.
 Disgusted and riddled by the stagnation, he delves further and doesn’t like what he finds.